 This course is 10 lessons long.
 Each lesson runs for 2 hours.
 The for a maximum capacity is 7 students.
 Lessons are taught on a weekly basis.
 It is recommended that students spend time practicing material learned in between lessons.

-The maqamaat that will be further analyzed and transposed from different keys during this course through the study of traditional songs and piece are: Nahawand, Ajam, Kurd, Hijaz, Bayat, Rast, Saba and Segah.
+The maqamaat that will be further analysed and transposed from different keys during this course through the study of traditional songs and piece are: Nahawand, Ajam, Kurd, Hijaz, Bayat, Rast, Saba and Segah.

 We offer a more advanced set of courses for groups of students who are interested in improving their Oud playing skills further.